allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

 function updateProfileName(bytes32 _profileId, string _name) external nonpayable returns (address)
 ```

-Updates the name of the profile and generates new anchor Requirements: Must be the owner of the profile Note: Use caution when updating your profile name as it will generate a new anchor address Note: You can always update the name back to the original name to get the original anchor address
+Updates the name of the profile and generates new anchor Requirements: &#39;msg.sender&#39; must be the owner of the profile Note: Use caution when updating your profile name as it will generate a new anchor address Note: You can always update the name back to the original name to get the original anchor address

 *Only owner can update the name*